wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 well as the tree, which could be stable or unstable tree, before the next traversal begins.

 One of the most important differences is that PageForge is implemented on the memory controller, instead of the on-chip hierarchy.
-As a result, when a page is fetched from the main memory,
+As a result, if a page is only fetched from the main memory, its content may no longer be up-to-date if a more recent version exists in the cache hierarchy.
+Note that in general, both false positives and false negatives are acceptable and will not affect correctness in the original KSM design.